filipesf/filipesf.github.io/_posts/2015-02-26-have-their-own-business-or-work-for-someone-else-do-the-right-thing.md

 When you work as a freelancer, you have a bunch of inconsistencies every day.
 But, unfortunately, the irregular date to receive your payments is the worst.

-So until when my son completed 1yo, I kept my work as a freelancer for a unique reason: my wife needed me more then ever at the first months.
+So until my son completed 1yo, I kept my work as a freelancer for an unique reason: my wife needed me more then ever at the first months.
 And this decision wasn't easy, was very tough.

 After October 19th, 2013, I would never be alone anymore.
 From that time forward, I had another life to take care and I can't wake up every day thinking if my clients would pay me or not.
 I needed certainties and no doubts.